okovalov/address-book/README.md

 ### `yarn`

-In the project directory, you can run:
+To start the application, in the project directory (in your terminal), you can run:

 ### `yarn start`

-Runs the app in the development mode.\
+That runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
-You will also see any lint errors in the console.
+You will also see any lint errors in the console, however you can trigger linting manually, by executing next command.

 ### `yarn lint`